infopark/webcrm_sdk/UPGRADE.md

 Please note that `infopark_crm_connector` does not support Rails 5.
 The latest supported version of Rails is 4.

-## Configuring the Infopark WebCRM SDK
+## Configuring the  JustRelate WebCRM SDK

-Then, configure the Infopark WebCRM SDK to use your personal credentials when connecting to the Infopark WebCRM REST API.
+Then, configure the JustRelate WebCRM SDK to use your personal credentials when connecting to the JustRelate WebCRM REST API.
 You probably have a `webcrm.rb` or `crm_connector.rb` initializer file in your project which already contains the Infopark WebCRM Connector configuration.
 Add the following lines to this file.